ihh/schooz/README.txt

 Actions need not be "pure" functions; in fact, they will generally have side-effects that advance the story.

+Technically, actions are all that is needed to implement a CYOA.
+However, at a bare minimum, it is also useful to have some tools for designing state-machines (and hierarchical state-machines).

 (d) Pushdown automata.
 As a convenience for world-building, the library implements named state-machines with stacks (pushdown automata).